trueos/trueos-docs/trueos-handbook/helpsupport.rst

 --------------------

-If you enjoy tinkering with operating systems and have a bit of spare time, one of the most effective ways to can assist the |trueos|
-community is by reporting any encountered problems while using |trueos|.
+If you enjoy tinkering with operating systems and have a bit of spare time, one of the most effective ways to assist the |trueos| community is reporting problems you encounter while using |trueos|.

-If a spare system or virtual machine is available, you can also download and try out the latest testing snapshots.
+If a spare system or virtual machine is available, you can also download and test the latest UNSTABLE patches (see :ref:`Updating TrueOS`).
 Having as many people as possible using |trueos| on many different hardware configurations assists the Project in finding and fixing bugs.
-This makes using
-|trueos| better for everyone.
+The end result is more polished and usable OS for the entire community.

-If becoming a tester is tempting, join the Gitter `TrueOS® Lobby <https://gitter.im/trueos/Lobby>`_.
-New testing versions, once available, will be announced here.
-You will also be able to see any problems other testers are finding and can check to see if the problem exists on your hardware as well.
+If you wish to become a tester, join the Gitter `TrueOS® Lobby <https://gitter.im/trueos/Lobby>`_.
+Updates are typically announced announced here.
+You can also see any problems other testers are finding and can check to see if the problem exists on your hardware as well.

 Anyone can become a beta tester.
-If you find a bug while testing, accurately describe the situation when
-:ref:`Reporting a bug <Report a bug>` so it can be fixed as soon as possible.
+If you find a bug while testing, be sure to accurately describe the situation when :ref:`Reporting a bug <Report a bug>` so it can be fixed as soon as possible.